miloszmisiek/ci_p1_ecocity/README.md

 # Features
 The main principle of ECOCITY site is to be intuitive and of simple construction.
 All elements are used as of most websites find in the internet.

+## Home Page
 - Navigation
-  - Location: top of the page next to logo.
+  - Location: top of the site next to logo on every page of the project.
   - It is well responsive to different viewports.
   - Logo can be clicked to bring user back to home page.